 He said: "Some of the shows that I mentioned that we are about to start filming, we are keeping in mind a structure that would lead into a season two or a season three in a more direct way compared to a show like WandaVision which clearly goes into a feature."

-It hasn’t been confirmed whether WandaVision will get a second season on Disney Plus just yet, but if the show does return, it probably won’t be for quite some time.
+It hasn't been confirmed whether WandaVision will get a second season on Disney Plus just yet.
+Plus, recent comments by Elizabeth Olsen calling it "definitely a limited series" seem to suggest it won't actually happen.
+Nothing is official just yet, but what we do know is that, if the show does return, it probably won't be for quite some time.

 Elizabeth Olsen is currently busy filming her pivotal role in the upcoming Doctor Strange sequel, which is scheduled for release on 25th March 2022.

 Depending on where that movie leaves Wanda Maximoff, another streaming show could well be a possibility, but Marvel Studios would want to give fans plenty of time to get caught up before they dropped the next chapter in her story.